bntjah/lancache/README.md

 			- Added unbound config
 			- Dividing the installation of DNS resolver into the corresponding folders.
 			- Added a few new dns names for Riot
-			- Noticed that the hosts was written down what to do; added that lign
+			- Noticed that the hosts was written down what to do; added that
+			- Changed a few things to make Logs a bith more clear / transparent

 OS: Debian 8.5 x64 (Jessie)